 The nursing major offers a 70-semester-hour course of study that is designed to prepare students to function in increasingly complicated health care environments.
-Students are required to obtain a minimum grade of C in all courses taken for the major and to maintain a minimum major GPA of 2.8.
+Students are required to obtain a minimum grade of C in all courses taken for the major.